 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the WDDMStatus.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as WD Drive Manager Status or WD Drive Manager or WD Quick View or WD SmartWare belongs to software WD SmartWare or WD SmartWare Drive Manager by Western Digital Technologies (www.wdc.com) or WDC (www.wdc.com) or Western Digital (www.wdc.com).
+The process known as WD Drive Manager Status or WD Quick View or WD Drive Manager or WD SmartWare belongs to software WD SmartWare or WD SmartWare Drive Manager by Western Digital Technologies (www.wdc.com) or WDC (www.wdc.com) or Western Digital (www.wdc.com).

 Description: WDDMStatus.exe is not essential for Windows and will often cause problems.
 WDDMStatus.exe is located in a subfolder of "C:\Program Files".

 You can uninstall this program in the Control Panel.
 The WDDMStatus.exe file is not a Windows core file.
 WDDMStatus.exe is a Verisign signed file.
 The WDDMStatus.exe file is certified by a trustworthy company.
 The program has no visible window.
-WDDMStatus.exe is able to record keyboard and mouse inputs and monitor applications.
-Therefore the technical security rating is 16% dangerous, however you should also read the user reviews.
+The software is loaded during the Windows boot process (see Registry key: MACHINE\User Shell Folders, MACHINE\Run).
+WDDMStatus.exe is able to record keyboard and mouse inputs, monitor applications and connect to the Internet.
+Therefore the technical security rating is 19% dangerous, however you should also read the user reviews.

-You might want to uninstall WD SmartWare or WD SmartWare Drive Manager software via Windows Control Panel/Add or Remove Programs (Windows XP) or Programs and Features (Windows 8/7/Vista), look for help on the www.support.wdc.com website or update to a possibly bug-fixed version.
+You might want to uninstall WD SmartWare or WD SmartWare Drive Manager software via Windows Control Panel/Add or Remove Programs (Windows XP) or Programs and Features (Windows 8/7/Vista), look for help from the software company WDC or update to a possibly bug-fixed version.